varunkumardev/amitmerchant1990.github.io/_posts/2017-3-21-TIL-Chrome-Dev-Tools-Box-Model.md

 ![Box Model Gif](https://raw.githubusercontent.com/amitmerchant1990/amitmerchant1990.github.io/master/images/box-model.gif)

-This comes really handy when we want to see the actual behavious of paddings and margins across the elements rather than just changing them in the CSS randomly.
+This comes really handy when we want to see the actual behaviour of paddings and margins across the elements rather than just changing them in the CSS randomly.